-- Deliver the second tranche of Matangi trains and M1 retrofit programme in accordance with the supply contract. - Deliver train maintenance services within approved budgets through a contract with KiwiRail ensuring that train availability and reliability targets are met. - Deliver infrastructure cleaning, maintenance and security services within approved budgets through various contracts ensuring asset condition does not deteriorate. - Implement year four of the five year renewals and like for like replacement programme in accordance with the asset investment priority framework.
+- Deliver the second tranche of Matangi trains and M1 upgrade programme in accordance with the supply contract. - Deliver train maintenance services within approved budgets through an operations and maintenance contract ensuring that train availability and reliability targets are met. - Deliver infrastructure cleaning, maintenance and security services within approved budgets through various contracts ensuring asset condition does not deteriorate. - Implement rail infrastructure asset renewals and like-for-like replacement programme in accordance with the asset investment priority framework.

-2 The scoring grades for rail assets are on a scale of 1-5, with 1 being excellent and 5 being extremely poor
+&lt;sup>2 The scoring grades for rail assets are on a scale of 1-5, with 1 being excellent and 5 being extremely poor